 Jeep Wrangler Overview

 As an everyday vehicle, the Wrangler trails most SUVs.
-However, for mainly off-road use, few vehicles are better.
-The Wrangler uses Chrysler's 3.6-liter V6 and five-speed automatic, which returned 17 mpg overall in our tests.
-While the Jeep is better than it's ever been, the ride still rocks and jiggles constantly, and handling is very clumsy.
+But few vehicles are better for off-road use.
+The Wrangler uses Chrysler's 3.6-liter V6 and five-speed automatic, which returned 17-mpg overall in our tests.
+Though the Wrangler may be better than ever before, the ride still rocks and jiggles constantly, and handling is very clumsy.
 Wind noise is very loud at highway speeds.
-Getting in and out is an awkward act, and the interior is uncomfortable.
-Off-road performance is still impressive, but the Rubicon performs better than our tested Unlimited Sahara did.
+Getting in and out is awkward, and the interior is uncomfortable.
+Off-road performance is legendary, and the Rubicon performs better there than our tested Unlimited Sahara did.
 IIHS side-crash results for the two-door are poor, and the four-door scored marginal; but offset frontal and small overlap results for the four-door are good.
 Reliability has been well below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).